Film

 Program Spotlight: Salve Studios

 Salve Studios is a student-run film and video production club that provides opportunities for videographers and filmmakers on campus to create original content.
-Our student filmmakers regularly produce original short films and documentaries, along with promotional videos for student organizations and the surrounding community.
+Salve Regina's student filmmakers regularly produce original short films and documentaries, along with promotional videos for student organizations and the surrounding community.

 Minor in Film